 - If the server keystore contains only the server certificate without the certificate chain the client keystore needs to contain the intermediate and root certificate.

-- If the server uses a self-signed certificate the client keystore needs to contain this certificate.
+- If the server uses a self-signed key (if the receiver accepts it) the client keystore needs to contain this certificate.

 Similar options are possible when the server has to trust the client certificate in the client certificate authentication use case.